RabeelAhmed/MERN_Authentication/README.md

 ## 🌟 Features
 - **User Registration**: Easily create an account with email and password.
 - **Secure Login**: Authenticate users with JWT and hashed passwords.
-- **Profile Management**: Users can view and update their profiles.
 - **Responsive Design**: Access the application on various devices seamlessly.

 ## Contact